What is Bankruptcy?

 Bankruptcy is a way of dealing with more debt than you can ever pay back.
 If you are facing an extreme financial crisis, you may contemplate opting for bankruptcy.
 It is one of the least popular as well as the most undesirable choice a person can make, but ultimately necessary in some cases You should know all the facts before you declare bankruptcy as it harshly impacts your credit, and causes additional stress.
 There are different types of bankruptcy but for the most part, it can be divided into two types-liquidation and reorganization.

 This form of bankruptcy is the most conventional one filed in the United States and absolves you from any obligation to repay your unsecured debt.
-You will be rid of all legal and financial responsibility from the debts you previously owe and start your financial life again with a clean slate.
+You will be rid of all legal and financial responsibility from the debts you previously owe and start your financial life again with a clean slate and avoid further problems.
 You can consider this as a financial rebirth.
 However, the consequences can be serious and your credit can be negatively impacted for about 10 years.
 It comes under liquidation category because the bankruptcy trustee can take and sell off many of your assets to pay your loans.
 Unfortunately, Chapter7 bankruptcy will not clear any tax obligations or federal student loan.
 You are still responsible to pay those on your own accord.